GamerMedic/UndeadPandemic/README.md

   - Customisable dehydration rate
   - Customisable health items;
   - Add/Remove mobs from the game using the 'disable_mobs' config option.
+  - Guns must be reloaded using bullets in the player's inventory.
+  - Gun fire will attract Zombies.

 ### Install